helloimalemur/mayday/plan/nearby.md

-To notify a client of other nearby clients who are alerting, you need a system that continuously tracks the location of clients and detects when an alert is triggered.
+To notify a client of other nearby clients who are alerting, we need a system that continuously tracks the location of clients and detects when an alert is triggered.
 The logic for such a system involves several steps:

 ### 1. **Tracking and Alerts Overview**